Stefan Ristovski: International career

 Ristovski made his debut for Macedonia on 10 August 2011 in an away friendly against Azerbaijan and has, as of April 2020, earned a total of 52 caps, scoring 1 goal.
 He represented the nation at UEFA Euro 2020, their first major tournament.
-While captain of the national team (a title inherited from Goran Pandev), Ristovski garnered attention in August of 2023 for infamously feuding with head coach Blagoja Milevski over alleged grievances regarding team philosophy and cohesion, releasing a public statement on social media regarding his indefinite resignation while voicing his position without detailing specifics.
+In August 2023, while captain of the national team (a title inherited from Goran Pandev), Ristovski feuded with head coach Blagoja Milevski over team philosophy and cohesion.
+He released a public statement on social media announcing his withdrawal from the national team.
 The announcement came within a month of two national team Euro 2024 qualifiers.
-The impasse was spawned after the previous head coach Igor Angelovski announced his contract wasn't renewed as he himself had problems with the new administration team of FFM in 2021 despite the team's qualification to its first major tournament.
-Ristevski would subsequently return for two friendlies the following year.
+The impasse was spawned after the previous head coach Igor Angelovski announced that his contract would not be renewed as he himself had problems with the new administration team of FFM in 2021 despite the team's qualification for its first major tournament.
+Ristevski subsequently returned for two friendlies the following year.

 Personal life

 His younger brother Milan is also a professional footballer and North Macedonia international.

-Ristovski also has a Portuguese citizenship, and his son was born in Portugal.
+Ristovski also has Portuguese citizenship, and his son was born in Portugal.